When it comes to selling your house, there’s a lot more to the process than you might think.

 Do your own removals

 If you have family or friends who can help, it’s possible to save money by moving your possessions and furniture without the aid of a removals team.
 Hiring a van can be a lot cheaper than opting for a removals firm.
+You’ll need to make sure you choose the right size van depending on how much furniture you have to move.
 If you have too much furniture to move independently, shop around to get the lowest quote you can from local removals companies.

 Check whether you can port your mortgage to your new property